RussellGN/gumInc/readme.md

 ## To be done

-1. make the about page more lively
+1. work gum package page
-2. make the template mobile responsive
+1. work data card page
-3. work on the styling
+1. work event page

 ## How to view the template